cloud-gov/cg-site/content/docs/apps/troubleshooting.md

 Here are some common problems and recommended practices for solving them.
 Make sure to [look at the logs]({{< relref "logs.md" >}}) to help troubleshoot.

+## Crash messages

+If you review logs for an app that is functioning normally and you see recent messages such as `The app crashed because of an unknown reason.` and `audit.app.process.crash isn't handled`, this may be because [the platform automatically restarted your application]({{< relref "docs/apps/deployment.md#application-architecture-principles" >}}) due to routine platform updates, and your application didn't stop on request.
+The platform sends a request to apps to stop nicely so the platform can move them while this happens, but when they don't stop on request, the platform force-kills them, reports them as crashed, and moves them anyway.
+Usually this doesn't cause interruptions in service, just a few crash messages.
+In the recommended [12-factor app architecture](https://12factor.net/), see the [disposability factor](https://12factor.net/disposability).

 ## [STG] Staging Phase

+If you see problems in your logs in lines that include the label `[STG]`, these recommendations may help you resolve them.

 ### App dependency specification